ziaulkadri/CRUD-Rest-Api/README.md

 # CRUD-Rest-Api

- A CRUD Rest API in JavaScript using Nodejs, Express, Postgres, Docker
+ A CRUD Rest API in JavaScript using Nodejs, Express, DB-Postgres,
+ Docker for the containerization